syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Decimal-Digits.md

 ## Set Maximum Number of Decimal Digits in UWP Numeric Entry

-The maximum number of digits to be displayed after the decimal point can be specified by using [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfNumericTextBox.html#Syncfusion_UI_Xaml_Controls_Input_SfNumericTextBox_MaximumNumberDecimalDigits) property.
+The maximum number of digits to be displayed after the decimal point can be specified by using the [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Controls.Input.SfNumericTextBox.html#Syncfusion_UI_Xaml_Controls_Input_SfNumericTextBox_MaximumNumberDecimalDigits) property.

 N> The `MaximumNumberDecimalDigits` property can be provided with positive value only.